mmgen/MMGenLive/README.md

 # MMGenLive

-MMGenLive is a fully functional Linux system on a USB stick with the MMGen online/offline Bitcoin wallet and related programs preinstalled.
+MMGenLive is a fully functional Linux system on a USB stick with the [MMGen online/offline Bitcoin wallet][6] and related programs preinstalled.

 MMGenLive gives you, out of the box: